HITECHCRIME/HC_OVERVIEW/README.md

 - MOTHNODE_ Eunoia (beautiful thinking, a well mind)
 - MOTHNODE_ Irenic (promoting peace)

+- MOTHNODE_ Induratize
+- MOTHNODE_ Rantipole
+- MOTHNODE_ Erlebnisse
+- MOTHNODE_ Rewriting The Future
+(rewrite, rewrite, establish the facts then recount it a lot, perceptive enough to plug in a style of the block, skip to the timeline from hours before coz what’s trending right now won’t make it to top, let's not make it stop)
+-
+-
+-
+-
+-
+-

 Randomness:
 - MOTHNODE_ Qaravultomba
 - MOTHNODE_ Bronze Man and Centaur